khattari540750/go-osc-checker/README.md

    - Check if the sender and receiver are using the same port
    - Verify firewall settings
    - Ensure the target IP address is correct
+   - Verify config.yaml has valid sender configurations

 2. **Port already in use**:
    - Change the receiver port number
    - Check if another application is using the port
+   - Try different ports for different sender targets

 3. **Messages not filtered correctly**:
    - Ensure correct filter syntax (use `*` for wildcards)
    - Check for typos in the filter input

+4. **Configuration issues**:
+   - Verify config.yaml syntax is correct
+   - Check that all required fields are present in sender list
+   - Ensure argument types are valid (int, float, string, bool)

+5. **UI not responding**:
+   - Check console output for error messages
+   - Verify all dependencies are installed
+   - Try rebuilding the application

 ## Contributing